blue-yonder/tsfresh/docs/text/forecasting.rst

 | t9        | t9   | 11 | 13 |
 +-----------+------+----+----+

-The id is now replaced by the old id and the shift value.
-Hence, every table represents a sub-time series.
+The new id is the time stamp where the shift ended.
+So above, every table represents a sub-time series.
 The higher the shift value, the more steps the time series was moved into the specified direction (into the past in this example).

 If you want to limit how far the time series shall be shifted into the specified direction, you can set the *max_timeshift* parameter to the maximum time steps to be shifted.
-In the above example, setting *max_timeshift* to 1 yields the following result (setting it to 0 will create all possible shifts):
+In our example, setting *max_timeshift* to 1 yields the following result (setting it to 0 will create all possible shifts):

 +-----------+------+----+----+
 | id        | time | x  | y  |